josephguzman1994/IllithidNova/README.md

   - **Object Name**: Specify the name of the astronomical object being analyzed.
   - **Make Path**: Set the path to the DOLPHOT makefile directory.
   - **Phot File and Ref File**: Specify the names of the photometry and reference image files.
 These can be automatically filled in when executing `--phot` immediately after `--dolphot`.

+  - Below 'DOLPHOT_CONFIG', please define a section with keys and values for your chosen photometric system to generate the appropriate dolphot parameter file.
+Only the desired system needs to be fully defined.

 - **[ACS_HRC]**: Parameters specific to the ACS/HRC system, controlling detailed aspects of the photometry process such as centroiding, sky measurement, PSF fitting, and image alignment.